cawasser/PowerService/README.md

 You also must be running a RabbitMQ broker instance, either locally or in a docker.
 This service is hardcoded to emit to `my-exchange`// `power.queue`.

-You will need a local copy of the dev-config.edn that should contain something like this:
+You will need a local copy of the `dev-config.edn` file at the root dir that should contain something like this:

     {:dev true
      :port 5001